seattlejs/seattlejs.com/.github/ISSUE_TEMPLATE/meetup-checklist.md

 ## (day after)
 - [ ] ask speakers to post links to slides to `#seattlejs-meetups` channel
+- [ ] create meetup survey and post in Discord
 - [ ] create next meetup checklist